Urigo/angular-meteor/README.md

 ````
 It will likely curse that `Mongo` is undefined.
 Luckily, the package adds Angular2 and Meteor declaration files, which means you'll need only to reference them in your TypeScript files to fix errors.

-After the first run of your app, Angular2-Meteor will create declaration (or typings) files (one of them is `typings/angular2-meteor.d.ts`) in the "typings" folder.
+After the first run of your app, Angular2-Meteor will create declaration  files (one of them is `typings/angular2-meteor.d.ts`) in the "typings" folder.
-There are two ways to include it into the app:
+There are two ways to include them into the app:

-- you can directly add a reference to `typings/angular2-meteor.d.ts` in every TypeScript file that uses Meteor or Angular2 API as follows:
+- you can directly add a reference to, for example, `typings/angular2-meteor.d.ts` in every TypeScript file that uses Meteor or Angular2 API as follows:

 ````ts
 /// <reference path="../typings/angular2-meteor.d.ts" />
 ````
-- or you can add a custon TypeScript config at the root with "files"
+- or you can add a custom TypeScript config at the root with "files"
   property set to contain "typings/angular2-meteor.d.ts" path.
   As soon as you've done this, TypeScript compiler will compiler
-  every .ts-file along with `angular2-meteor.d.ts`.
+  every .ts-file along with `angular2-meteor.d.ts`, thus, recognizing
+  Meteor and Mongo API.
+See, the parties demo (example/parties) for the details.

 Make sure that paths are relative to the app top folder.